athomasq/athomasq.github.io/categories/memos/venture-market-update-april-2023.md

 * To keep the door open for future rounds, try not to fall below 2x yoy – this is the widely accepted dividing line between “high-growth” and “zombie” companies (there doesn’t seem to be anything in between).
 Also, if you can show that you have ability to grow a lot faster (than your current “efficient” level, whatever that is) with additional capital, then that’s very helpful.

 * Of course if you’re growing at 5x yoy in a hot market, then all of this is moot and you’ll likely be able to raise.
 Unfortunately most of us are not in this fortunate situation.
-(Note that most of the companies that were growing 5-10x yoy at the peak of the bubble, were selling to other startups, equally flush with cash.
-That kind of growth turned out to be unsustainable.)

 <br/>